 2 15 oz cans white beans, drained and rinsed

-1/4 cup finely chopped fresh basil (don't leave this out, it really brings it all together!)
+1/4 cup finely chopped fresh basil, plus more for garnish (don't leave this out, it really brings it all together!)

 I used an Italian spice blend that you can find at any grocery store.
 Mine is a combo of basil, oregano, thyme, rosemary, savory, fennel, sage and marjoram.
 Some versions have red pepper, so I would avoid those as it could make the soup really spicy.

 In a medium pot, prepare the rice first by bringing 1 cup broth to a boil and then add the rice, salt and stir and immediately turn to the lowest heat setting and cover.
 Simmer for 20 minutes or until all the broth is evaporated.
 Return the lid and let it sit covered 10 minutes.

 While the rice is cooking, chop your vegetables.
 Add the 6 cups broth to a large pot with only the onion, garlic, Italian seasoning, salt, pepper and chili powder.
 Stir well and bring to a boil.
 Once boiling, turn down to medium-high and cover and cook for 10 minutes.